-We provide the science behind water, tackling the issues of tomorrow, today.
+We provide the science behind water, tackling the issues of today while designing tomorrow.

 Established by the water industry, for the water industry

 Water Research Australia is tasked by our members and stakeholders with managing research that will allow them to keep pace with change and address the industry’s long-term goals and challenges.
 It is a responsibility we take seriously and it defines our mission.